KESA24/Refactory-Intro-to-JS/http.md

-/* http is a wed transfer protocol and shows how things are done http://127.0.0.1
+ http is a web transfer protocol and shows how things are done http://127.0.0.1

 https - means the website is secured